lrytz/efftp/notes/session.md

     - if there is `@pure` or `@rel(..)`, don't add `@noIo`
     - if there is no `@pure` or `@rel(..)`, don't add `@io`
     - BUT add effect annotations when necessary: namely to methods with explicit return type, but without effect annotations.

-- refchecks should verify that all overrides are valid - test that!

 ## pushing argument types into @rel annotations of result types